stan1y/gmlib/Readme.md

 * Textures, drawing and pixel access.
 * Comprehensive GUI manager and controls library
 * Native JSON as internal and external structured data format
-* Embedded python runtime and data marshaling support
+* Embedded python (Python 3) runtime and data marshaling support

 There is a brief [documentation of GMLib architecture and classes](https://github.com/stan1y/gmlib/blob/master/Documentation.md) and a separate [UI controls reference](https://github.com/stan1y/gmlib/blob/master/GMUI_Reference.md).
 Also there are a [getting started guide](/) and a few [examples](/).

 ## Building

-GMLib support build on Windows, Linux and Mac OS X.
+GMLib support build on Windows, Linux and Mac OS X. There are several environmental variables used by GMLib to determine paths to dependencies, refer to `Makefile' for details.

-##### Prerequisites
+### Prerequisites

 You need to build Boost or get a precompiled version for your target platform before building anything else.
 Refer to Boost documentation on how to build a shared libraries version for your platform.

 Also you need to build or get SDL, SDL_ttf, SDL_image libraries.
 Refer to SDL documentation on how to build it for your platform, however it is usually just a CMake.

-### Building on Windows
+### Building GMLib

+GMLib builds on Windows, Linux and Mac OS X.

+#### Windows

 To build on Windows use GMLib.vcproj file.
 Make sure you modify it accoring to your environment.

-### Building on Linux & Mac OS X
+#### Linux & Mac OS X

-Refer to Makefile for configurable build settings and defines recognized by GMLib.
+Refer to `flags.make' for configurable build settings recognized by GMLib makefiles.

+    $ make static
+    $ make shared

+To build demo application use:

-    $ make
+	$ make demo

+##### Application packages on Mac OS X

+To include GMLib and dependencies into your app package on Mac, you should build Python, SDL, SDL_ttf and SDL_image as static libraries.
+Optionally you can use static boost libraries too.

+In order to include shared libraries, such as freetype or boost, make sure you build them with `-install_name' relative to the executable or package.

+	$ install_name_tool -id @rpath/libfreetype.dylib libfreetype.dylib

+To install GMLib into `PREFIX' use:

     $ sudo make install